What is the Best and Worst time to Be Online?

 Use Tools to Monitor Your Audience

 The data mentioned above is nothing but a generalization.
 It is not guaranteed if the above-stated findings hold true in your case.
 Your business can experience different user activities.
 Hence, it is better that you make use of tools to measure your audience’s activity.
 For instance, you can use Google Analytics to monitor the traffic on your blogs.
-Similarly, there is a Timing+ extension for Google+ and Facebook can provide you with different insights.
+Similarly, there is a Timing+ extension for Google+ and Facebook that can provide you with different insights.
 These tools can easily tell you when your users are most engaged and active.
 It will help you work a schedule to share posts when the users are online.

 Although it is important for you to know when your audience is online, you can even work a strategy that will allow you to train the users when to show up.
 For example, you can hold a small activity such as a Q&A session on any given day and let them know that you will be replying to their questions live.
 You can even schedule a live stream and let your audience know about it.
 When you take this step then those who are most interested will certainly appear online to find out what the fuss is about.

 Hopefully, this article would have given you an idea about when people usually come online.
 Also, keep in mind that you have to have a decent internet connection to monitor the activity of your users.
 A weak connection just won’t do!
 So, you can do what my friend did, call spectrum and consider getting their internet service as it is working perfectly for him.
-It will for you too!
+It will be for you too!